msrose/metapoints/README.md

 ### On Unix

-Not sure.
+Not sure, but will find out soon.
 Try grepping through `ifconfig`.